THE NEED FOR MARKETING AUTOMATION

 By nurturing customers with regular personalized, relevant communication, marketing automation lets you sell more to your existing customers.
-With marketing automation, you can automate the sending of engagement, re-engagement and upsell emails.
+With marketing automation, you can automate the sending of engagement, re-engagement, and upsell emails.

 How many customers do you lose because they fell off the radar and you lost touch with them?
 With marketing automation, you can stay in touch.
 You can schedule automated campaigns and personalize emails to be sent on a regular basis.
 You can coincide these with important dates, such as expiring subscriptions.
 Marketing automation campaigns can help you advance your customer service operations to keep customers longer.

 Marketing automation shortens your sales cycle in several ways.
 As we have written before, communication has always been a key component of sales.
 First, marketing automation lets you score leads for quality and relevance before they are turned over to sales.
-This means the sales team is gets leads who are “warmer” than they might otherwise be.
-Marketing automation also allows you to respond to prospects quicker.
-A Harvard Business Review study showed that companies who contact prospects in under an hour are 7 times more likely to have a meaningful conversations with key decision-makers.
+This means the sales team gets leads who are “warmer” than they might otherwise be.
+Marketing automation also allows you to respond to prospects more quicker.
+A Harvard Business Review study showed that companies who contact prospects in under an hour are 7 times more likely to have a meaningful conversation with key decision-makers.

-With marketing automation, you can assign different scoring to high value engagements versus low value ones.
-This makes your lead qualification process better reflect high value prospects who are worth pursuing.
-By writing blog posts and creating emails based on automated campaigns, you can
+With marketing automation, you can assign different scoring to high-value engagements versus low-value ones.
+This makes your lead qualification process better reflect high-value prospects who are worth pursuing.
+By writing blog posts and creating emails based on automated campaigns, you can.